endurantgames/RP_Find/README.md

 ## Current Status

-Since I no longer play World of Warcraft, this addon is no longer being maintained.
-Therefore I have converted this repository to a "public archive"
+~~Since I no longer play World of Warcraft, this addon is no longer being maintained.~~ ~~Therefore I have converted this repository to a "public archive"~~

+Update as of 2022/09/11:

+I've started playing WoW again!
+Therefore I feel obligated to go back to working on this.
+I've unarchived the repositories for this and other RP\_\* addons on GitHub, and will be updating their Interface numbers to the current Wow (retail) versions.

 ## To Do: